BolunThompson/notes-2/College Major.md

 		If it isn't impacted, mabybe second choice
 Second Choice
 	: best major for mathy cs like ml
-	Math CS: Definitely second choice if an option
-		In UCs, only UCSD and UCM offer this, so apply for UCSD Math vs Applied Math vs Statistics: Choose best for CS Math-Economics joint major: if an option, second choice maybe?
+	Applied Math, Math: Applied Science, or Math CS: Second Choice In UCs, only UCSD and UCM offer Math CS, so apply for UCSD Math vs Applied Math vs Statistics: Choose best for CS Math-Economics joint major: if an option, second choice maybe?
 		Do I like Econ?